-Legal Framework of Electronic Contract in Turkey
+Legal Framework of Electronic Contracts in Turkey

 Several laws, rules, and organizations influence the legal framework governing electronic contracts in Turkey.
 Their main objective is to ensure these contracts are enforceable by law while giving customers extra rights.
 Below is a more detailed explanation of a few of them.